holgerbrandl/kalasim/docs/userguide/docs/resource.md

 * **Relaxed first come, first serve** (`RelaxedFCFS`): This policy will honor claimable requests first.
 It will honor small requests even if larger requests are already waiting longer in line.
 FCFS is used as secondary order scheme in situations where multiple concurrent requests of the same quantity are waiting in line.
 * **Smallest Quantity First** (`SQF`) This policy tries to maximize "customer" throughput.
 Also this policy will fall back to an FCFS to resolve ambiguities.
 It will maximize the total number of requests being honored, whereas large requests may need to wait for a long time.
 For depletable resources, just imagine a resource that is constantly low on supply.
 When new supply becomes available, the resource could serve as many requesters as possible.
 Also, for regular resources this concept applies, e.g. in customer support, where customers require one or multiple mechanics, and the company decides to serve the least staffing-intense requests first.
 * **Weighted FCFS** (`WeightedFCSC`): Here the user can supply a weight `α` that is used to compute an ordering based on `α * time_since_insert / quantity`.
 This will progressively weigh the time since the request against request quantity.
 The policy will prefer smaller requests, but will ensure that also larger request are finally be honored.
-* **Random Order** (`Random`): This honor policy will honor requests in a random order.
+* **Random Order** (`RandomOrder`): This honor policy will honor requests in a random order.
 Sometimes real world processes lack a structured policy to resolve concurrent demand, so it may help understanding the current situation, before working out a better planning strategy.

 As of now, the user can not provide custom `RequestHonorPolicy` implementations.
 To realize more sophisticated resource request regimes, she must implement their business specific request mechanism separately.